ocean-sampling-day/OSD2018/PublishOutputs/IMIS/Readme.md

+Note:
+These folders have been taken over by the repository ToPublish, and we are not adding to these any more.

 These are the files for Ocean Sampling Day 2018 that are published via the IMIS datasets catalogue (https://www.vliz.be/en/imis?module=dataset&dasid=7916)</br>

 The documentation provided includes: